-The retreat, which is one of just two Ritz-Carlton Reserve resorts in the wider Caribbean-Mexico region, is set in San Jose del Cabo on the Sea of Cortez.
+The retreat, one of just two Ritz-Carlton Reserve resorts in the wider Caribbean-Mexico region, is set in San Jose del Cabo on the Sea of Cortez.

-The property includes a total of 115 suites and villas, along with a massive TLee Spas-designed spa and an ultimate desert luxury ambiance.
-The mix of units includes 87 rooms, 28 suites and 42 villas, headlined by the 6,000-square-foot “Grand Reserve Villa.”
+The property includes 115 suites and villas, along with a massive TLee Spas-designed spa and an ultimate desert luxury ambiance.
+The mix of units includes 87 rooms, 28 suites, and 42 villas, headlined by the 6,000-square-foot “Grand Reserve Villa.”
 Many of the suites and villas boast their own private plunge pools.
-All rooms have dark wood flooring and terraces or balconies with glass surrounds so the views of the ocean are not disrupted by railings.
+All rooms have dark wood flooring and terraces or balconies with glass surrounds, so railings do not disrupt the views of the ocean.

-Our favorite room is the Oceanfront Pool Room with a private plunge pool and ocean views.
-These rooms have windows that slide right back to completely open up, so the wooden floors stretch through the room out onto a large terrace, where loungers and an alfresco seating area with a table that looks out over the pool and to the ocean beyond.
+Our favorite room is the Oceanfront Pool Room, with a private plunge pool and ocean views.
+These rooms have windows that slide right back to open up completely, so the wooden floors stretch through the room out onto a large terrace, where loungers and an alfresco seating area with a table that looks out over the pool and to the ocean beyond.

 6. Solaz, a Luxury Collection Resort, Los Cabos